Bank of England keeps rates steady before inflation update

 The Bank issued no statement but Governor Mark Carney will explain more on Wednesday, when he presents a quarterly update to the central bank's forecasts for growth and inflation.

-Most economists do not expect the Bank to raise interest rates -- which have been unchanged for more than six years -- until early 2016, and none of those polled by Reuters last week expected the Bank to raise rates this month.
+Most economists do not expect the BoE to raise interest rates -- which have been unchanged for more than six years -- until early 2016, and none of those polled by Reuters last week expected the BoE to raise rates this month.
+[ID:nL4N0XX32P]

-The Bank delayed its interest rate decision from last week to avoid clashing with a national election which unexpectedly saw Prime Minister David Cameron's Conservative Party return to power with an outright majority.
+The BoE delayed its interest rate decision from last week to avoid clashing with a national election which unexpectedly saw Prime Minister David Cameron's Conservative Party return to power with an outright majority.

 Carney may address market expectations on interest rates when he speaks at 0930 GMT on Wednesday.